RelativityMC/VMP-fabric/README.md

 **Server-side game logic performance improvements:**
 - Uses area maps to optimize nearby packet sending and player lookups
-- Uses cache to optimize entity trackers, fluid state lookups and ingredient matching
+- Uses cache to optimize entity trackers, fluid state lookups, ingredient matching and biome lookup
+- Optimizes natural spawning with caches and other tricks to reduce the amount of work done
+- Optimizes entity tracking with area maps
 - Optimizes entity iteration for collisions
 - Optimizes ticket propagator using MCUtil from the Paper project (patch licensed under MIT)
 - Makes initial chunk loading async on player login
+- Makes several commands run async **only when issued by a player**

 **Client-side game logic performance improvements:**
 - Makes time source to use built-in Java time source instead of GLFW via JNI calls